turingschool/try-turing/frontend-online/frontend-backend/index.md

 **API** stands for Application Programming Interface.
 It can refer to a lot of different things, but in our case today, we're going to think of it as a service we can ask for data.

 We're going to use an API that stores facts.
 We'll ask it to give us a fact back.
-Then, as front-end developers, we will decide _how_ that data gets displayed to the page.
+Then, as Front-End developers, we will decide _how_ that data gets displayed to the page.

 The API that we're going to be using today has an endpoint (or URL) that gives us back a random string of a fact.
 Before we integrate the API into our code, let's check out the endpoint to see the raw data that it gives us: [Dog Fact API Endpoint](https://dog-api.kinduff.com/api/facts).
 Refresh the page a few times, as this endpoint is set up to generate a random string for each request under the "Facts" section.